Celebrity Classic Mini Owners

 Paul McCartney's Mini Cooper 'S' was finished in Aston Martin California Sage Metallic Green and had Aston Martin rear lights.
 There were halogen headlamps and built-in fog lamps that retracted into the grille.
 A comfortable black leather interior added to the luxury.
 McCartney's Mini was sold at auction for $236,500 (£182,000) in 2018.

-In 2017, the Mini owned by Ringo Starr was purchased at auction by Spice Girl Geri Halliwell for £102,000.
+In 2017, the Mini owned by Ringo Starr by purchased, at auction, by Spice Girl Geri Halliwell for £102,000.
 Ringo's Mini was truly unique as it had been converted to a hatchback so he could put his drum kit in the back.
 The Mini was finished in two-tone Rolls-Royce Regal Red/silver-grey.

 The Wonderful History of the Mini